dmcki23/MultiplicativeECA/src/Paper/paper.md

 # Statement of Need

- The main algorithm produces several multiplicative versions of any given standard additive binary Wolfram code up to 32 bits and is written to support user supplied complex input at row 0 with choice of type of multiplication tables and partial product tables among other parameters.
+ Very loosely analogous to DeMorgan's law in Boolean algebra, the main algorithm produces several multiplicative versions of any given standard additive binary Wolfram code up to 32 bits and is written to support user supplied complex input at row 0 with choice of type of multiplication tables and partial product tables among other parameters.
 An algebraic polynomial of the automata that works with real and complex numbers is produced, and the hypercomplex 5-factor identity solution allows for the complex extension of any binary cellular automata.
 The GUI, though not required, allows for visual exploration of solutions with easy access to various parameters.
 The Java this is written in is designed to integrate well in other programs, such as Mathematica's JLink or Matlab, and is documented with Javadoc.
 The Cayley-Dickson and Fano construction libraries may be of value to the open source community as well.

 There are other cellular automata implementations, Mathematica [@Mathematica], CellPyLib [@Antunes2021], a JOSS Python project from three years ago, and books that cover related territory [@Ceccherini-Silberstein2023].
 What sets this library apart is the conversion of any existing binary automata rule from additive to multiplicative and its extension to complex numbers without restrictions such as linearity of the rule.